jamesrp13/Task/README.md

 Students who complete this project independently are able to:

-### Part One - Project Planning, Model Objects, and Controllers
+### Part One - Project Planning, Model Objects and Controllers, Persistence with CoreData

 * follow a project planning framework to build a development plan
 * follow a project planning framework to prioritize and manage project progress
 * identify and build a simple navigation view hierarchy
-* create model objects that conform to the Equality and NSCoding protocols
-* create model object controllers that use NSKeyedArchiver and NSKeyedUnarchiver for data persistence
+* create a model object using CoreData
 * add staged data to a model object controller

-### Part Two - Intermediate Table Views

 * implement a master-detail interface
 * implement the UITableViewDataSource protocol
 * implement a static UITableView